THE MARA NAPA CENTER

 WE ARE BUILDING a center of excellence where young Maasai, as well as visitors, can learn about Maasai wildlife and cultural heritage, join forces to mitigate human-wildlife conflict, and support and advocate for women-owned businesses.

-THE MARA CENTER is the first of its kind in the Maasai Mara: the seat of The Great Migration.
+THE MARA NAPA CENTER is the first of its kind in the Maasai Mara, the seat of The Great Migration.
 With a cultural museum, visitor and guide center, theatre, computer lab, radio station, and cafe, it will provide a gathering place for community members, tourists, and researchers to exchange ideas, gather knowledge, or simply pause to enjoy the wildlife that frequents the site.
+The center and its camps are, owned, operated and employing only local Maasai.

 WOMEN'S WATER INITIATIVE is the first ever all-women run water distribution enterprise, providing purified, disease-free water to the villages and local business, while generating vital financial resources for the women and their community social services.